Custom Event Setup

 A pesticide is only effective if you are using it in the right situation for your pest problem.

-Pros and Cons of Popular DIY Approaches
+Pros and Cons of Popular DIY Pest Control Approaches

 Each DIY pest control method has its advantages.
 Natural remedies boast safety and gentleness.
 Traps and baits can be species-specific and are relatively safe.